JorgeOrtizV/VisionAlgorithmsForMobileRobotics/README.md

 stereoRectification - Implements a 3D reconstruction based on sterio rectification of a simplified 2 cameras model.

 structureFromMotion - Implements the eight point Algorithm for 3D reconstruction

+RANSAC - Implementation of RANSAC outlier removal for keypoints tracking